Cost of Living Comparison Between Medellin and Christchurch Cost of Living Comparison Between Medellin and Christchurch

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Medellin or Christchurch?
+Should I move to Medellin or to Christchurch?

 If budget matters most, go with Medellin.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Christchurch makes more sense.
 Both are solid long-term options with distinct trade-offs.